jotson/SublimeMagentoIntel/README.md

 # Limitations

+- No longer under development.
+Use [SublimePHPIntel](https://github.com/jotson/SublimePHPIntel) instead.
 - This should be considered an early alpha.
 - You must be using a project and the root of your project must contain the Magento app folder.
 - It only understands _@var $var type_, _@returns type_, and _@var type_ hints and doesn't walk the inheritance tree.
 - It uses a naive algorithm for deciding what the class name is for factory methods like Mage::getModel() and Mage::helper().
 It does not inspect Magento config.xml files.

 Despite all that, it can still be quite handy.
-Please send pull requests.